hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation? | Note
 ---|---|---
-HAS_SOLID_PRIMARY_TUMOR | All configured DOIDs equal or child of DOID 162, no DOID equal or child of DOID 2531. | Resolve to WARN in case any DOID equal or child of DOID 0060058 or 9538
+HAS_SOLID_PRIMARY_TUMOR | All configured DOIDs equal or child of DOID 162, no DOID equal or child of DOID 1240, 712 and/or 4960. | Resolve to WARN in case any DOID equal or child of DOID 2536 (but does not resolve to FAIL already)
+HAS_SOLID_PRIMARY_TUMOR_INCLUDING_LYMPHOMA | All configured DOIDs equal or child of DOID 162, no DOID equal or child of DOID 1240, 712 and/or 4960. | Resolve to WARN in case any DOID equal or child of DOID 5772, 3282, 5621, 3664, 8683
 HAS_PRIMARY_TUMOR_LOCATION_BELONGING_TO_DOID_X | Any configured DOID should be equal or be a child of DOID X | In case the sample configured DOID is defined in the list of "Main cancer types" and is a parent of the requested DOID, AND when sample tumor type = empty or 'carcinoma' (without a subtype), the tumor type may actually be correct but the required details were missing in the clinical data.
 Therefore, in these situations, resolve to `UNDETERMINED`.
 HAS_CANCER_OF_UNKNOWN_PRIMARY_AND_TYPE_X | ALL configured DOIDs equal or child of DOID of tumor type X specified, and none of configured DOIDs should be equal or child of DOID 0050686.
 Resolve to WARN in case ALL configured DOIDs exactly equal to DOID 162 | X can be one of: Carcinoma (DOID 305), Adenocarcinoma (DOID: 299), Squamous cell carcinoma (DOID: 1749), Melanoma (DOID: 1909)
 HAS_PROSTATE_CANCER_WITH_SMALL_CELL_HISTOLOGY | DOID equal or child of DOID 7141, or DOID equal or child of DOID 10283 & primary tumor extra details like %Small cell% | `WARN` in case DOID equal or child of DOIDs 2992, or 10283 & 1800, or 10283 & 169. `Undetermined` in case of DOID exactly equal to DOID 10283